ameursalim/ameursalim/README.md

   <br/>
 <h2>Current projects</h2>
  <samp>- A covid app that display different  user friendly data <br/>
-- A personal project  where you can template your own emails <br/>
+- An App  where you can template your own emails <br/>

   <br/>
 <h2>Contact</h2>